 Stage 4: Powerpoint for this stage (Powerpoint 2011): Dónde está el perro 4

 Surely it’s over now?!
 Well, nearly.
-You can tag this on to the last stage if you want, but be careful of overload – you’ll end up talking more than the class, and that’s not the idea.
+You can tag this on to the last stage if you want, but be careful of overload – if it’s too much at this stage, you’ll end up talking more than the class, and that’s not the idea.

 Here, the game is exactly the same, it’s the chewing it over at the end that’s developed.
 The idea is to establish who is winning each time the game is played.
 In Stage 3 it was about contrasting yesterday and today.
 Here it is about who was winning before this last round today.
 There are a couple of links with a register routine here, too: ¿Cuánto tiempo ha tardado Wayne? / ¿Cuánto tiempo hemos tardado en pasar lista?
-The other is ¿más o menos?
-Wherever possible, I like to transfer structures and expressions, especially ones which contain less cognate forms, across routines.
+The other link is ¿más o menos?
+Wherever possible, I like to transfer structures and expressions across routines, especially ones which contain less cognate forms.
 On the one hand it shows pupils how to do it and they are more likely to do it themselves.
 On the other, it helps to establish the meaning much more clearly and securely for anyone in the class who was still wondering what they meant.